ERG: Employee Resource Groups Definition, Benefits & Examples

 Companies are not the only ones benefiting from employee resource groups.
 In fact, ERGs bring plenty of benefits to employees and their development.

-Since ERGs are made up of employees from different backgrounds, they enable underrepresented employees to connect with employees who have more knowledge,experiences, and opportunities.
+Since ERGs are made up of employees from different backgrounds, they enable underrepresented employees to engage with employees who have more knowledge, experiences, and opportunities.

 One such opportunity can be a mentorship program run by a person in a leadership position.
 If a junior employee takes advantage of this kind of opportunity, they will start to move up the career ladder.